gaurangv99/tht-devops/deliverables/Instructions.md

 ## How to Test
 - Ensure backend is healthy and working and service connect service discovery works
 ![Backend](backend.png)
-- Make a POST request to the loadbalancer endpoint
+- Make a POST request to /orders endpoint the loadbalancer endpoint which sends request to Order Api
 ![Load balancer request](post.png)
 - Check if a new order is created in the DynamoDB orders table and if the inventory table is updated accordingly.
 ![Inventory DDB table](inventory.png) ![Orders DDB table](orders.png)
-- Make a GET request to fetch the order
+- Make a GET request to /orders/{order_id} fetch the order

 # Kubernetes and Helm
 ## How to deploy to MiniKube